ceminess/hugo-theme-hello-friend-ng-cloudflare-comments/README.md

 ## General information

-This theme is a fork of [Hello Friend NG](https://github.com/rhazdon/hugo-theme-hello-friend-ng.git) to add certain changes for Cloudflare pages support
+This theme is a fork of [Hello Friend NG](https://github.com/rhazdon/hugo-theme-hello-friend-ng.git) to add certain changes for Cloudflare web analytics support

 ---